bitcointranscripts/bitcointranscripts/scalingbitcoin/stanford-2017/using-the-chain-for-what-chains-are-good-for.md

 speakers: ['Andrew Poelstra']
 ---

-Using the Chain for what Chains are Good For
+# Using the Chain for what Chains are Good For

-Andrew Poelstra (andytoshi)

 Video: <https://www.youtube.com/watch?t=5757&v=3pd6xHjLbhs>